OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/validation_with_ai_ready_k8s.md

 Here is a brief glossary of the components described in this section:

-- Management Cluster: A lightweight Kubernetes cluster that contains Cluster API provider components for creating workload Kubernetes declaratively, based on CRDs and yaml manifests/Helm charts.
+- Management Cluster: a lightweight Kubernetes cluster that contains Cluster API provider components for creating workload Kubernetes declaratively, based on CRDs and yaml manifests/Helm charts.
-- Workload Cluster: The Kubernetes clusters created through the Cluster API that manage the actual workloads.
+- Workload Cluster: the Kubernetes clusters created through the Cluster API that manage the actual workloads.
-- CAPI service Appliance: OpenNebula Cluster API VM appliance that contains a k3s-based management cluster prebuilt with the OpenNebula Cluster API Provider (CAPONE)  and other Cluster API providers, and a Rancher instance.
+- CAPI service Appliance:an OpenNebula Cluster API VM appliance that contains a k3s-based management cluster prebuilt with the OpenNebula Cluster API Provider (CAPONE)  and other Cluster API providers, and a Rancher instance.
 This appliance is ready for deploying and managing workload clusters without any previous setup.
-- CAPONE: The OpenNebula Cluster API Provider is a Kubernetes  Cluster API infrastructure provider that contacts with the OpenNebula frontend API for provisioning the necessary infrastructure for running workload clusters over OpenNebula VMs.
+- CAPONE: the OpenNebula Cluster API Provider which is a Kubernetes  Cluster API infrastructure provider that contacts with the OpenNebula frontend API for provisioning the necessary infrastructure for running workload clusters over OpenNebula VMs.

 ### Infrastructure Provisioning

-This setup requires OpenNebula running on a GPU-ready environment, i.e. an OpenNebula host configured with PCI-Passthrough for exposing the GPU cards to the node workloads.
+This setup requires OpenNebula running on a GPU-ready environment, such as an OpenNebula host configured with PCI-Passthrough for exposing the GPU cards to the node workloads.

 ### Kubernetes GPU Workload Cluster Provisioning with CAPONE